isabellarmonteiro/Bangladesh/docs/suchana_exploratory_analysis.md

 ---

+{: .note-title }
+> **Suchana**
+>
-Suchana (2016-2023) was a large-scale project in the Sylhet division focusing on multiple nutrition interventions.
-It reached 250,000 households over 7 years, with at least 75,000 of these also getting the aquaculture-related interventions, which were delivered by WorldFish.
+> Suchana (2016-2023) was a large-scale project in the Sylhet division focusing on multiple nutrition interventions. it reached 250,000 households over 7 years, with at least 75,000 of these also getting the aquaculture-related interventions, which were delivered by WorldFish.
+ The interventions included:
+>
+> - Encouraging the production of SIS;
+>
+> -  Encouraging the production of dried fish;
+>
+> -  Disseminating carp-tilapia-SIS polyculture systems;
+>
+> -  Encouraging the usage of improved management practices
+>

 ## Suchana in the BIHS